deis/deis/docs/installing_deis/digitalocean.rst

 DigitalOcean
 ============

 In this tutorial, we will show you how to set up your own 3-node cluster on DigitalOcean.
-This guide is also available in DigitalOcean's `Community site`_, so check out their guide as well!

 Prerequisites
 -------------